srsajjad/scroll-percentage/README.md

 })
 ```

-If the scrollable element is window, then a second parameter is necessary.\
+If the scrollable element is window, then provide a second parameter.\
-The second parameter - height of the element, `window` is scrolling by -
+Which is basically - height of the element, `window` is scrolling by -
 ```javascript
 calculateScrollPercentage(e.target, document.querySelector(someElement).clientHeight)
 ```